 As the China online individual finance industry is new and the regulatory framework for this industry is also evolving, negative publicity about this industry may arise from time to time.
 Negative publicity about China's online individual finance industry in general may also have a negative impact on our reputation, regardless of whether we have engaged in any inappropriate activities.
 The PRC government has recently instituted specific rules to develop a more transparent regulatory environment for the online individual finance industry.
 See "Regulation-Regulations Relating to Online Individual Finance Services."
 Any players in China's online individual finance industry who are not in compliance with these regulations may adversely impact the reputation of the industry as a whole.
 Furthermore, any negative development in, or negative perception of, the online individual finance industry as a whole, even if factually incorrect or based on isolated incidents, could compromise our image, undermine the trust and credibility we have established and imposed a negative impact on our ability to attract new investors and borrowers.
 Negative developments in the online individual finance industry, such as widespread borrower defaults, fraudulent behavior and/or the closure of other online individual finance marketplaces, may also lead to tightened regulatory scrutiny of the sector and limit the scope of permissible business activities that may be conducted by online individual finance marketplaces like us.
-For instance, there were a number of reports of business failures of, or accusations of fraud and unfair dealing against, certain companies in the online individual finance industry, to the extent borrowers or investors associate our company with these companies, they may be less willing to initiate transactions on our marketplace.
-In June and July 2018, in response to tightening industry regulations and changing macro-economic conditions in China, there was an increase of news reports about the difficulties, or even suspension of operation in some cases, encountered by certain individual lending marketplaces.
+For instance, there were a number of reports of business failures of, or accusations of fraud and unfair dealing against, certain companies in the online individual finance industry in China.
+Although the market exits of these companies may result in more healthy and stable development of the online individual finance industry, to the extent borrowers or investors associate our company with these companies, they may be less willing to initiate transactions on our marketplace.
+In June and July 2018, in response to tightening industry regulations and changing macroeconomic conditions in China, there was an increase of news reports related to the difficulties, or even suspension of operation in some cases, encountered by certain individual lending marketplaces.
 In such a market environment, investors' willingness to invest on our marketplace declined and the loan origination volume on our marketplace decreased temporarily.
 Borrowers' willingness to repay was also negatively impacted by the negative publicity, which resulted in higher default rates.
-Starting in the second half of July 2018, PRC government commenced implementing monetary and fiscal policies to provide more liquidity to the market, which to some extent alleviated investors' concerns, and such news reports started to subside.
+Starting in the second half of July 2018, PRC government commenced implementing monetary and fiscal policies to provide more liquidity to the market, which to some extent alleviated investors' concerns, and the number of such news reports started to subside.
 Our business, financial condition and results of operations were adversely affected by such unfavorable market developments.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Selected Quarterly Results of Operations."
 There is still substantial uncertainty with respect to PRC regulatory policies in this field and condition of the individual finance market, and we cannot assure you that similar negative news reports will not appear again in the future.